pullashradha/CalendarMapping/src/CalendarMapping/README.md

 ## Known Bugs

-* Home/Index page not viewable (User apparently null for public calendar, even though it worked 5 minutes ago...)
+* Home/Index page not viewable (User apparently null for public calendar, even though it worked the first time...
+Update: Username shows 3/10 times & errors 7/10 times without any changes in the view or controller... -__-)

 ## Specifications